 In all, Hurricane Katrina killed nearly 2,000 people and affected some 90,000 square miles of the United States.
 Hundreds of thousands of evacuees scattered far and wide.
-Today, after years of recovery and rebuilding efforts, people along the Gulf Coast have made great strides in returning to life as usual even as they continue to rebuild.
+According to The Data Center, an independent research organization in New Orleans, the storm ultimately displaced more than 1 million people in the Gulf Coast region.

 Political Fallout From Hurricane Katrina